finnensley/LVL1-Dashboard/README.md

 ## For Weather it allows you to add Countries, not just city.
 Could change Enter city or make an if to only allow cities

-## Refactor code - use forEach and build an array of objects

 ## add the ability to place a picture from your local computer and save as the background using the Image URL input ? or create an error if not https: at the beginning.

 ## Add linear gradient to bkgImg when urlInput is used to customize it